Build a full chest shelf

 - Go lighter weight in order to stop shoulders from keeping forward

 - Again, try and bring elbows together, just bringing your hands together won’t cut it and will cheat you of your gains.

 A chest workout for a fuller chest would be empty without something to put an emphasis on the lower pec.
 Having an overdeveloped mid and upper chest and a lacking lower chest is not ideal.
 The decline dumbbell press is an under appreciated exercise that allows for a great stretch and you can move some heavy weight on it.

 - Great for getting the outer lower sweep of chest

 - Allows for greater range of motion than barbell press

 - Gives your shoulders back naturally because of the angle of your torso

 While these are the 5 exercises that make the cut, Thurston encourages you to go out and explore other movements and see what works best for you.
 Train hard, train smart, and look great in the aftermath.
 That’s our philosophy.

-Try these exercises and let us know what you think in the comments section below.
+Building a thicker, fuller chest is not the easiest task, so what do you think of these exercises to help do so?
+Let us know what you think in the comments section below.